A Haunting in Venice (soundtrack)

 A Haunting in Venice (Original Motion Picture Soundtrack) is the soundtrack album composed by Hildur Guðnadóttir for the 2023 film A Haunting in Venice by Kenneth Branagh.
 It was released by Hollywood Records on September 15, 2023.

 Background

 At CinemaCon in April 2023, director Kenneth Branagh announced that composer Hildur Guðnadóttir would be scoring A Haunting in Venice, marking Hildur's first collaboration with Branagh.
-Hildur replaced Branagh's longtime collaborator Patrick Doyle, who had scored the film's two prequels, Murder on the Orient Express and Death on the Nile.
+Hildur replaced Branagh's longtime collaborator Patrick Doyle, who had scored the film's two sequels, Murder on the Orient Express and Death on the Nile.

 Production

 Hildur grew up reading Agatha Christie novels, and already had a "strong idea" about how she felt the genre would sound before she signed on to score the film.
 As the film takes place during a séance at a Halloween party, Branagh wanted his score to feel "darker and almost horror"-like.

 The score heavily features strings and woodwinds, as Hildur wanted it to feel like an "organic and classical" chamber piece.

 [Branagh] wanted to enter the realm of the supernatural, and he really wanted the orchestration to be much narrower and closer.
 So he always talked about wanting this to be a chamber piece, and he also wanted the tonality to be quite abstract.
 So these were the large parameters that I had to play with, and I just think that they fit so perfectly for the film, because it stays more on Poirot and the personal questions that he's asking himself.
 It's a more focused Poirot story.
 The movie is in one space most of the time, so it's kind of claustrophobic.
 And the music being on the smaller side helps with that.